Quasiclassical theory of vortex states in locally non-centrosymmetric superconductors: application to CeRh$_{2}$As$_{2}$: Discussion and Conclusion

 \section{Discussion and Conclusion}

 As we have discussed, the multiple superconducting phases in $\mathrm{CeRh_2As_2}$ are well understood by the parity transition scenario, in which the low-field and high-field phases correspond to the BCS and PDW states, respectively.
 However, in fact, direct experimental evidence to identify the order parameter of the superconducting states has not yet been obtained.
 Furthermore, no signature of the theoretically predicted SCM state has been found, and this may be because the SCM state is stabilized only in a narrow magnetic field region~\cite{minamide2025superconducting}.
 This current situation calls for an experimental probe to clarify the superconducting states in $\mathrm{CeRh_2As_2}$ in more detail.
 The magnetic susceptibility was proposed in an early study~\cite{maruyama2012locally}: the magnetic susceptibility in the BCS state decreases with temperature as it does in the ordinary spin-singlet superconducting state, whereas in the PDW state it remains unchanged from the normal state.
-However, the subsequent experiment~\cite{ogata2023parity} did not show the behaviors theoretically predicted.
-To resolve this discrepancy, the spatial modulation of the magnetic susceptibility was initially devised.
-Recently, it is increasingly expected that the magnetic susceptibility is affected by the antiferromagnetic order~\cite{ogata2023parity,ogata2024appearance,kibune2022observation,khim2025coexistence,chajewski2024discovery} and the potential quadrupole order~\cite{hafner2022possible} that coexist with superconductivity in CeRh$_2$As$_2$ at ambient pressure.
-Thus, the exploration of other quantities related to superconductivity has been awaited.
+Although the subsequent experiment~\cite{ogata2023parity} did not show the behaviors theoretically predicted, the recent experiment~\cite{ogataprivate} using high-quality samples supported the prediction in the zero-field BCS and high-field PDW states.
+However, the experiment did not detect the discontinuous change at the parity transition, possibly due to the antiferromagnetic order~\cite{ogata2023parity,ogata2024appearance,kibune2022observation,khim2025coexistence,chajewski2024discovery} and the potential quadrupole order~\cite{hafner2022possible} that coexist with superconductivity in CeRh$_2$As$_2$ at ambient pressure.
+Thus, the exploration of other quantities related to superconducting parity transition has been awaited.